Tisno

-Tisno is a town and municipality in Šibenik-Knin County, Croatia.
+Tisno is a settlement and a municipality in Šibenik-Knin County, in southern Croatia.

 Etymology

 Tisno was named after the Croatian ikavian word tisno which means strait, which describes its location at the narrow strait separating the island of Murter from the mainland.

 The municipality extends both to several other villages on the island as well as several nearby villages inland.

-Settlements

-In the 2011 census, there were a total of 3,094 inhabitants, in the following settlements: